-With the allocation pool allocation model, a percentage of the resources you allocate from the provider VDC are committed to the organization VDC.
+With the allocation pool allocation model, a percentage of the resources you allocate from the provider virtual data center (VDC) are committed to the organization VDC.
 You can specify the percentage for both CPU and memory.
 This percentage is known as the percentage guarantee factor, and it allows you to overcommit resources.

-Starting with vCloud Director 5.1.2, system administrators can configure allocation-pool organization VDCs to be elastic or non-elastic.
+As a system administrator, you can configure allocation-pool organization VDCs to be elastic or non-elastic.
 Elasticity is a global setting that affects all allocation-pool organization VDCs.
 See Modify General System Settings.

 When allocation-pool VDCs have the elastic allocation pool feature enabled, the organization VDC spans and uses all resource pools associated with its provider VDC.
 As a result, vCPU frequency is now a mandatory parameter for an allocation pool.